ChrisWhealy/DistributedSystemNotes/Lecture 21.md

 Let's look at the word count example again.
 Say we want to search for the word `dog` in the string:

 ```
-My dog spot is the best dog and the fastest dog
+My dog Spot is the best dog and the fastest dog
 ```

 A naïve approach would be to scan the text and every time the target word is located, output an individual hit, resulting in: